keithrbennett/keithrbennett.github.io/_posts/2012-11-09-linux-mint-13-maya-with-mate-a-great-ruby-development-environment-and-desktop.md

 (Note: Due to recent security concerns with running Java in browsers, the following instructions should be avoided unless you really need it.)

-For Java support in Firefox, create a symbolic link in the Firefox installation&#8217;s `plugins` directory to the appropriate library.
+For Java support in Firefox, create a symbolic link in the Firefox installation's `plugins` directory to the appropriate library.
 On my system that would look like this:

 ```
 >sudo ln -s /opt/java/current/jre/lib/amd64/libnpjp2.so /usr/lib/mozilla/plugins